neulab/knn-transformers/README.md

 model = AutoModelForCausalLM.from_pretrained('neulab/gpt2-finetuned-wikitext103')
 ```

-This project is not limited to these models, and can work with any language model.
+This project is not limited to these models, and can work with any language model or seq2seq model.

-We fine-tuned all models using:
+We fine-tuned all language models using:
 ```bash
 python run_clm.py --model_name_or_path <base_model_name> \
     --dataset_name wikitext --dataset_config_name wikitext-103-raw-v1 \